Xilinx/vck190-base-trd/project-spec/meta-base-trd/recipes-apps/base-trd/base-trd/docs/source/run.rst

 #.
 Double click to open the notebook

 #.
 Select 'Kernel' → 'Restart Kernel and Run All Cells' from the top menu bar to
    run the demo.
-Scroll down to the end of the notebook to see the video output.
+For nb1, nb2 and nb6 scroll down to the end of the notebook to see the video output.
+For all other notebooks the video output is displayed on the monitor.

 #.
 Click the rectangular icon to interrupt the kernel and stop the video stream.